go0leum/go0leum.github.io/_projects/gemmantary.md

 related_publications: false
 ---

-Developed a program designed to generate sports commentary based on a short video clip and a single news update, enabling a full and comprehensive commentary experience.
+We conducted a project that takes Olympic videos as input and generates commentary based on them.

 ## Pipeline